 - 6. In the Variable Assignment pane, click the arrow in the field under Select variables to assign, then select Create new variable....
-The Create Variable dialog box opens. - 7.
+The Create Variable dialog box is displayed. - 7.
 In the Variable Name field, enter taxRate. - 8.
-In the Select Variable Type field, ensure that Java is selected, then select float.
+From the Simple tab, expand Primitive, and then select float. - 9.
+In the Default value field, enter 0.
+This initializes the value of taxRate to zero.